 \section{Acknowledgment}

-This study is supported under the RIE2020 Industry Alignment Fund–Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contributions from the industry partner(s).
-This study is also supported by the RIE2020 AME Programmatic Fund, Singapore (No. A20G8b0102).
+This work was supported under the RIE2020 Industry Alignment Fund–Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contributions from industry partner(s); This work was also supported by the RIE2020 AME Programmatic Fund, Singapore (No. A20G8b0102).